-The 2019 release of Tobias Picker's Fantastic Mr. Fox, performed by the Boston Modern Orchestra Project and an all-star cast of singers, led by Gil Rose, has garnered a 2020 GRAMMY Award nomination!
-Learn more here.
+The 2019 release of Tobias Picker's Fantastic Mr. Fox, performed by the Boston Modern Orchestra Project and an all-star cast of singers, led by Gil Rose, won the 2020 GRAMMY Award for Best Opera Recording!
+Learn more and see the full list of GRAMMY Award winners here.
 To purchase the recording from BMOP sound directly, click here.

 Picker’s sixth opera, Awakenings, set to a libretto by Aryeh Lev Stollman and based on Dr. Oliver Sacks's book of the same name, is premiered at the Opera Theatre of St. Louis (OTSL) in June 2020, with James Robinson directing and Roberto Kalb conducting.

 "Imagine watching the world pass you by…but being unable to do anything about it.
 Such was the fate of thousands who succumbed to a mysterious sleeping sickness, rendering them immobile and voiceless for more than forty years.
 As time went on, daughters grew up without their mothers, husbands remarried, and mothers wasted away from grief.
 Decades later, a brilliant young doctor discovered a revolutionary treatment to bring his patients back to life in a world they no longer recognized.
 Based on the true story of Dr. Oliver Sacks, Awakenings is a moving story of memories, loss, and life rediscovered."

 Tickets on sale now.
 Click here to learn more.